 Earning Additional Income on SSDI

 When the SSA looks at your SSDI application, they will see if you are currently working.
-If you are earning a lot of income, the SSA could deny your benefits.
+If you are earning a lot of income, working will affect your SSDI.
 However, you’re still able to make some money while on SSDI.

 There are small ways to bring in some more money on top of SSDI.
 Doing odd jobs for family or friends, selling items on eBay, and babysitting are just a few options.
 Some extra income can help you pay for additional living costs.